alban-read/M1-MICRO-FORTH/M1MicroForth.md

 - To push a value use the TO word, with just the value to push.

-- The storage of a stack is taken from the ALLOTMENT and is all zeros.
+- The storage of a stack is initially set to all zeros.

-- A STACK resembles a VALUES object, but maintains a reference internaly to the last item pushed.
+- A STACK resembles a VALUES object, that maintains a reference to the last item pushed.

-file handles are a good use case, when opening a file, push the file handle, when closing the file, pop the file handle.

 ### Floating point support